sincereuk/docs/content/docs/services/mariadb.md

 ### Known issues

-Please note that mysql adn mariadb docker images have issues with starting the database in time, see https://github.com/docker-library/docs/tree/master/mysql#no-connections-until-mysql-init-completes.
+Please note that mysql and mariadb docker images have issues with starting the database in time, see https://github.com/docker-library/docs/tree/master/mysql#no-connections-until-mysql-init-completes.
 As a counter measure make sure to leave enough time, or implement a waiting mechanism to ensure the database is ready.